a-eastman/English-to-Java/README.md

 # English-to-Java
-Uses commands in english and translates them into Java code snippets.
+Uses commands in English and translates them into Java code snippets.